From penny press to Snapchat: Parents fret through the ages

 Some cities sought to restrict the spread of arcades; Mesquite, Texas, for instance, insisted that the under-17 set required parental supervision .
 Many parents imagined the arcades where many teenagers played video games "as dens of vice, of illicit trade in drugs and sex," Michael Z. Newman, a University of Wisconsin-Milwaukee media historian, wrote recently in Smithsonian .

 This time, some experts were more sympathetic to kids.
-Games could relieve anxiety and fed the age-old desire of kids to "be totally absorbed in an activity where they are out on an edge and can't think of anything else," Robert Millman, a psychiatrist at the New York Hospital-Cornell University Medical Center, told the New York Times in 1981.
+Games could relieve anxiety and fed the age-old desire of kids to "be totally absorbed in an activity where they are out on an edge and can't think of anything else," Robert Millman, an addiction specialist at the New York Hospital-Cornell University Medical Center, told the New York Times in 1981.
 He cast them as benign alternatives to gambling and "glue sniffing."

 Initially, the internet — touted as an "information superhighway" that could connect kids to the world's knowledge — got a similar pass for helping with homework and research.
 Yet as the internet began linking people together, often in ways that connected previously isolated people, familiar concerns soon resurfaced.